 The settlement period that is used for the vast majority of securities.
 In the UK, standard settlement for equity trades is currently T+3 (trade date plus 3 working days), particularly those executed on the Order Book.
-This will be reduced in the UK to T+2 on 6th October 2014.
-Non–standard settlement can apply to trades when both counterparties agree, particularly those trades involving certificates which cannot be settled in such a short timeframe.
+This was reduced in the UK to T+2 on 6th October 2014.
+Non–standard settlement can apply to trades when both counterparties agree, particularly those trades involving certificates which cannot be settled in such a short time frame.
 Such transactions usually incur more cost to the client due to the added administration involved.

 Another term for share, equity, or bond.

 A fund that aims to replicate the performance of a specified index.

 The highest bid and lowest offer price in a security.